13gbc/user-info/README.md

 # user-info

-Script to gather user information on a linux host
+Scripts to gather user information on popular operating systems